LRC Italy conducts leadership development program site visit to Amazon in Rovigo, Italy

 |0

-This work, LRC Italy conducts leadership development program site visit to Amazon in Rovigo, Italy [Image 4 of 4], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, LRC Italy conducts leadership development program site visit to Amazon in Rovigo, Italy, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-LRC Italy conducts leadership development program site visit to Amazon in Rovigo, Italy